bergwerf/sketchgrid/README.md

 SketchGrid
 ==========
-Make technical sketches to illustrate mathematics or physics problems.
+A web based sketcher to make drawing technical sketches to illustrate mathematics or physics problems easier.